ShreyaGoyal228/products-recommendation-system/README.md

 - **Functionality:**
   - Users can view a list of all products.
   - On clicking **View Details** of a product, that product is added to the recommended list.
-  - Recommended products are then shown on the homepage or a dedicated section.
+  - Recommended products are then shown on the homepage.

 ##  Install Dependencies
 To install all required dependencies, run the following command at the **root** of the project: